19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (70) Urban Redevelopment Authority.

-7. Contributions shall be payable for and recoverable from the wages of such employees who are —
+7\.
+Contributions shall be payable for and recoverable from the wages of such employees who are —

+7.

-(a) pensionable employees at the rates prescribed for pensionable employees of the Government;
+(a) employees of the Government;

-(b) non-pensionable employees at the rates prescribed for non-pensionable employees of the Government;
+(b) employees of a statutory body; and

-(c) employees of a statutory body or persons employed in an aided school by the manager of the school at the rates prescribed in the Central Provident Fund (Statutory Bodies and Aided Schools — Employees) Regulations 2002 (G.N.
-No. S 520/2002); and
+(c) persons employed in an aided school by the managers of the school, other than a school that is set out in the Schedule to the Education (Grant-in-Aid) Regulations (Cap.
+87, Rg 3),

-(d) employees who are permanent residents and who do not fall under sub-paragraph (a), (b) or (c), at the rates prescribed in the Central Provident Fund (Permanent Residents — Employees) Regulations 2002 (G.N.
-No. S 521/2002).
+at the rates prescribed in the Central Provident Fund (Public Sector Employees) Regulations 2011 (G.N.
+No. S 106/2011).

+[S 107/2011 wef 01/03/2011]

 SECOND SCHEDULE